owaits/ScreenMonkey.Help/reference/clipTypes/planningCenter.md

 - You may optionally use Planning Center song sequences however this is not recommended because Planning Center sequence codes do not map 1-1 with Screen Monkey and this can lead to confusion and missing sections.

+- Your Personal Access Token is saved by Screen Monkey but it is not part of the showfile and will not be lost if you create a new show.
+Likewise it will not be transfered to a new computer as part of the showfile.